 Our urban forest cleans the air, shelters wildlife, catches water runoff, cools our homes, provides us with food and makes our city more beautiful.
-A University of Minnesota study found Minneapolis had 31.5% urban tree canopy in 2009.
+A University of Minnesota study found Minneapolis had 26% urban tree canopy in 2015.
+This is down from 31.5% in 2009 due primarily to the 2011 tornado damage and street tree removal.
 Key initiatives and policies related to a healthy urban forest in Minneapolis are listed below:

 City Trees Program